-The professional groups of sound, lighting and event technology are not the focus of music research – and even less so are the women who work in these professions.
-This results in a narrative of marginality and headlines like “There Are So Few Women In Music Production, No One Bothers To Count” (Huffington Post, 2016).
-Such statements and media portrayals lead to the fact that everyday experiences, professional aspirations, as well as successes and defeats of women in these professions, remain invisible and the hegemonic myth of a male profession continues to exist.
-Due to the naturalisation of women and their bodies, there is a social discrepancy between the perception and reality of female skills in technical professions.
+The professions of sound, lighting and event technology are not in the center of music research – and even less so are the women who work in these professions.
+This results in a narrative of marginalization and headlines like “There Are So Few Women In Music Production, No One Bothers To Count” (Huffington Post, 2016).
+Such statements and media portrayals cause the everyday experiences, professional aspirations, successes and failures of women in these professions to remain invisible and the hegemonic myth of a male profession to continue to exist.
+Due to a naturalization of women and their bodies, there is a societal discrepancy between the perception and the reality of female capabilities in technical professions.

-A bachelor thesis on this topic is now available in the ‘Research’ section:
+A bachelor thesis on this topic is now available in the section ‘Forschung’ (in German):

 Nicht im Spotlight, Nicht auf der Bühne – Die Konstruktion des Habitus von Frauen in den technischen Berufen der Musikindustrie (2019)

 Annika Hachmeister tackles this topic and gives an insight into the self-conception and self-perception of women from this professional group through interviews with experts.
 Referring back to Bourdieu’s Habitus Concept, an important goal of the thesis is to examine and understand the everyday life of the women interviewed in terms of economic factors, social interactions and also the experience of power.

 Other current bachelor and master theses are represented with the following main topics and can be viewed and downloaded in the ‘Forschung’ section: Postcolonial perspectives on music trends, streaming and curated playlists, the effects of the restructuring of music on the net and sound design in the e-automotive industry.